mitthrawnuruodo/demo-250928/README.md

 ### 3. Open in VS Code
 Once it’s cloned, GitHub Desktop shows an option:
-**Open in Visual Studio Code**.
+* **Open in Visual Studio Code**.

 Click it, and the project will open.

 ### 4. Start working
-You can now edit files in VS Code.
+* You can now edit files in VS Code.
+* Open in [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to watch the file locally in your browser.

 ### FAQ: Can you make changes to your cloned repo?
 * **Yes, but only locally.**